gryffin-uit-alpha/Coursey-devops/README.md

 ### Prerequisites

-* Clone the repository: `git clone https://github.com/Ly-Lynn/Coursey`
+* Clone the repository: `git clone https://github.com/Ly-Lynn/Coursey` i created fork from this repository
+* The newest version is in my repository, you can clone it here: `git clone https://github.com/gryffin-uit-alpha/Coursey`

 ### Frontend

 #### Setup and Launch

 1. Navigate to the frontend directory: `cd front-end`
+2. Run the command to install dependencies: `npm install`
-2. Run the command to start the frontend: `npm start --build`
+3. Run the command to start the frontend: `npm start `
-3. Access the User Interface at: `http://localhost:3000`
+4. Access the User Interface at: `http://localhost:3000`
-4. Access the Admin Panel at: `http://localhost:8082`
+5. Access the Admin Panel at: `http://localhost:8082`

 **Important:** The Admin password is located in `back-end/.env/.env`.
 Please ensure to keep this information secure.